autonomy-and-verification/varanus/README.md

 ## Usage

 Varanus is a terminal program within the `varanus/varanus-python` directory.

+The basic usage is to run `varanus.py` passing a parameter that indicates either `online` or `offline` Runtime Verification, and a parameter that is the filepath of a `config` file (which, in turn, will point Varanus at the CSP model and System Under Analysis).

+The basic workflow is:
+    \* Write a CSP specification for the System Under Analysis
+    \* Build the config file to point Varanus at the System Under Analysis and the CSP  specification (and some other parameters)
+    \* Run Varanus on the config file, telling it if it should do online or offline RV (if it's offline then the 'system' it is monitoring will be a trace file, also written separately.)

 ```bash
 usage: varanus.py [-h] [--model MODEL] [--map MAP] [-n NAME]